bdeckard92/dupUT/01-Class-Content/10-OOP/02-Challenge/README.md

 # 10. Object-Oriented Programming: Team Profile Generator

 Your challenge is to build a Node.js command-line application that takes in information about employees and generates an HTML webpage that displays summaries for each person in a software engineering team.
 Since testing is a key piece in making code maintainable, you will also write tests for each part of your code and ensure that it passes all unit tests.

-Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality.
+Because this application won’t be deployed, you’ll also need to provide a link to a walkthrough video that demonstrates its functionality and all of the tests passing.
 You’ll need to submit a link to the video **and** add it to the README of your project.

 ## User Story